vladdoster/reddit-bulk-dl/README.md

 - **in Linux**: Type **`sudo apt install ffmpeg`** in Terminal.
 - **in MacOS**: After you **[install Homebrew](https://brew.sh/)**, type **`brew install ffmpeg`** in Terminal

-OR, [Download ffmpeg](https://www.ffmpeg.org/download.html) manually on your system and [add the bin folder in the downloaded folder's directory to `PATH` of your system.](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) However, package manager option is suggested.
+OR, [Download ffmpeg](https://www.ffmpeg.org/download.html) manually on your system and [add the bin folder in the downloaded folder's dir to `PATH` of your system.](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) However, package manager option is suggested.

 ## 🐋 Docker
 There is also a complete ready to go Docker integration.
 Install **Docker** and **docker-compose**.
 Then run the following command from the repository root: